rushik1992/react-hierarchy-chart/README.md

-# ReactHiererchyChart
+# ReactHierarchyChart

-`ReactHiererchyChart` is an React Component for Vertical or Horizontal Hierarchy/Tree View.
+`ReactHierarchyChart` is an React Component for Vertical or Horizontal Hierarchy/Tree View.
 It can be used to show parent child view, Organization structure, Tree view. with your flaxible dynamic template design with controls.

 ## Installation